-About thirty years after it first began to be diagnosed, the malady known as Chronic Fatigue Syndrome (CFS) continues to plague at least a million people in the United States and more overseas, where it is more widely known as Myalgic Encephalomyelitis, or ME.
+About forty years after it first began to be diagnosed, the malady known as Chronic Fatigue Syndrome (CFS) continues to plague up to 2.5 million people in the United States and more overseas, where it is more widely known as Myalgic Encephalomyelitis, or ME.
+Most cases go undiagnosed, however, adding to uncertainty about the number of people living with CFS.

 As a syndrome — or collection of symptoms and conditions, rather than a single disease — CFS is characterized by exceptional and prolonged exhaustion, unrefreshing sleep, various digestive impairments and other allergic reactions, and cognitive difficulties.
 It cannot yet be detected with a medical test, nor are there any proven modes of successful treatment.
 Controversy continues over the medical origins and exact nature of CFS, making it not just a debilitating disease, but a political challenge as well.
 Victims of the illness who can barely function in their daily lives face the additional burden of getting medical professionals to take their condition seriously.

 Even when doctors do respect the reality and profound impairment that CFS/ME represents, there is so far not much they can do for their patients.
-The San Francisco Chronicle reported on March 26, 2014, on a conference in San Francisco where Dr. Charles Lapp, who runs a CFS clinic in North Carolina, told the attendees, “We have no known cause, no cure….
+The San Francisco Chronicle reported on March 26, 2014, on a conference in San Francisco where Dr. Charles Lapp, who then ran a prominent CFS clinic in North Carolina, told the attendees, “We have no known cause, no cure….
 I feel patients do best when they accept the illness — when they accept that they’re a new person, with new energy levels and new limitations.”
+Although Dr. Lapp has since retired, his medical prognosis for CFS sufferers remains largely unchanged.

 It began in the summer of 1985, a few months before I would turn thirty-two, with a late-night stomachache involving extreme bloating and gas pains.
 No stranger to episodic intestinal trouble, I presumed the sickness would be gone in the morning, and promised myself to eat a little more carefully in the future.
 But I awoke the next day completely exhausted and still bloated, even though my stomach was now empty — a peculiar combination of symptoms that was unfamiliar to me.